histeriks/hardening-cabbage/README.md

 # CABBAGE
 # ex jshielder, butchered & reassembled for lazy brethern!
 # dark art of achieving plenty while doing nothing - CIS compliant Ubuntu without moving a pinky!
+Work smart, not hard.

 To use Cabbage, log in into your VPS as root, and type: